Kyr/CV/README.md

 ### database
 I have experience with using various database directly or via different ORMs.
 Both, *relation database*, like `PostgreSQL`, `MySQL` and *noSQL*, like `MongoDB`.
 Also, very early, DBMS like `FoxPro`, `Clarion`, etc.
 I can read and write native SQL query, and optimizing heavy query.
-Also hove some experience with writing stored procedures.
+Also have some experience with writing stored procedures.

 ### php
 It's almost background experience, for now I have not plan to code on it again.
 Early I work with numbers of services write on PHP, native and with frameworks.